karianjahi/django-drf-responsive-technical-doc-css/README.md

-# Responsive Technical Docs - CSS Project
+# Django DRF Responsive Technical Docs - CSS Project

 This project, titled **responsive-technical-docs-css**, is a responsive and interactive **technical documentation page** built using only HTML and CSS.
 The documentation focuses on Django REST Framework (DRF), demonstrating how to structure, navigate, and display content in a clean, user-friendly, and accessible format.